MCP TypeScript SDK (V2)

 Resumability Replay missed SSE events via an event store inMemoryEventStore.ts

-CORS Expose MCP headers (mcp-session-id, etc.) for browser clients simpleStreamableHttp.ts
+CORS Expose MCP headers for browser clients simpleStreamableHttp.ts

 Multi-node deployment Stateless, persistent-storage, and distributed routing patterns examples/server/README.md